Introduction

 Beyond the benefits of increased flexibility from yoga, one of the most overlooked aspects of good physical and mental health is joint mobility.
 While flexibility refers to muscles, mobility refers primarily to joints.
 Keeping our joints in working order means we’re able to carry out basic (and sometimes not so basic) daily tasks, prevent injury, and stay energetic.

-Mobility is often overlooked, however, in favor of the immediate gains and reward associated with strength or stretching.
-Mobility tends to build over time, and it tends to decrease over time as well.
-When we’re more mobile, we get better, and tend to feel better too.
+Mobility is often overlooked however, in favor of the immediate gains and reward associated with strength or stretching.
+Mobility tends to build over time, and it tends to reduce over time as well.
+When we’re more mobile, we move better, and tend to feel better too.

 To improve mobility, we can do yoga or gentle stretching, or take it a step further by doing targeted joint mobilisations or using a foam roller or massage ball.
 Massage balls release tension in tissue around our joints, and is a targeted way to get pain relief for tight muscles.